yanivyacoby/a-guide-to-your-phd/guide.md

 There can be a stark difference between the day-to-day work and the promised broader impact of the research.
 The day-to-day work is often more tedious and difficult, filled with lots of trial and error, dead ends and uncertainty.

-> As an example, a project to understand a specific type of mechanism in cancerous cells may help one day lead to a cure, but the day-to-day work involves a difficult and long process of data collection, wet-lab work, etc.
+> **As an example**, a project to understand a specific type of mechanism in cancerous cells may help one day lead to a cure, but the day-to-day work involves a difficult and long process of data collection, wet-lab work, etc.

 While it is good to practice pitching your project in the most impressive way possible (to prepare for future job interviews, for instance),